ikmalsaid/ikmalsaid/README.md

 - I'm working on things related to Games / Websites / Software / AI.
 Your support is hugely appreciated!
 - I'm also looking for work/internship from local or international companies to support me and my family.
-- See all my links at [my website](https://ikmalsaid.github.io).
-Thank you!